dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (1 2 3)
 ```

 You could use a four-item list, mapping a given position in the list to a given field in the record.
-However, another flavor of list--called a property list, or plist for short--is even more convenient.
+However, another flavor of list -- called a property list, or plist for short -- is even more convenient.
 A plist is a list where every other element, starting with the first, is a symbol that describes what the next element in the list is.
 I won't get into all the details of exactly what a symbol is right now; basically it's a name.
 For the symbols that name the fields in the CD database, you can use a particular kind of symbol, called a keyword symbol.
 A keyword is any name that starts with a colon (:), for instance, :foo.
 Here's an example of a plist using the keyword symbols :a, :b, and :c as property names:

 ```c
 CL-USER> (list :a 1 :b 2 :c 3)